zimolzak/active-learning/Readme.md

 Discussion
 ========

+We have developed a tool that uses machine/active learning to assist lab adjudication experts, so that only a few lab data elements need to be adjudicated, and the rest can be inferred by the system accurately.
+We take advantage of the fact that adjudication is a binary classification task, and as such, it can be scaled up using machine learning techniques.
+In particular, we use active learning and interactive feature engineering to speed up adjudication.
+Our tool is interactive and user interface focused - the expert labels examples, can also specify features, rules, synthetic examples.

+No big differences from lab to lab.
+Nor from method to method.
 LASSO is nearly as good as Random Forests and it has the advantage that it is easy for end users to understand the basis of the models predictions.

 In the future, can adapt the system to monitor the database and ask for new labels as appropriate to keep concepts up-to-date.